TalMalchi/Ex3_OOP/README.md

 ## Preface
 In this assigment, we were tasked to recreate our work from the previous assignment (written in JAVA) to Python.
 Again, our task is to create a program to save, load, and perform various other different actions on directed weighted graphs.
 In addition, the graph has to have a UI to present it to the user.
-How to use the UI can be seen here
+How to use the UI can be seen [here](https://github.com/TalMalchi/Ex3_OOP/wiki/Using-the-GUI).

 Note: a requirements file has been added to the repository, so that running the program can be done with less hassle.